7thLucas/full-app-6a400-4cf70-4830/_doc/product-overview.md

 - Needs a task-focused view: not the full care picture, but clear action items and upcoming runs

 ## Core Problem
 Managing complex medical and mobility needs spans dozens of providers, companies, and deadlines.
 Appointments change frequently and without warning.
 Referrals expire.
 Prescriptions need refilling.
-The van needs servicing.
-Wheelchair companies need to be scheduled.
-There is no single place to see the full picture — and the entire cognitive load of tracking all of it falls on one person, creating constant anxiety and a very real risk of missing something consequential.
+The van and wheelchairs need constant maintenance and repair — not just scheduled servicing but ongoing, unpredictable work.
+Fuel and maintenance receipts must be captured for tax purposes, but they're easy to lose and hard to organise.
+There is no single place to see the full picture — and the entire cognitive load of tracking it all falls on one person (or is split awkwardly between two), with a very real risk of missing something consequential or losing deductible expenses.

 ## Core Solution
 A unified companion app that holds every thread of care in one place — all providers, appointments, prescriptions, referrals, equipment, and vehicles — and proactively surfaces what needs attention before it becomes urgent.
 The tone is warm, encouraging, and calm: a companion that helps the user stay ahead, not a clinical task manager.